Mid-Am Racing Series: List of Vercauteran Memorial winners

 The series honors its founder Gary Vercauteran with a race each year after beginning as an event honoring his parents.
 The race was often held as part of the Red, White, and Blue state championship event at Wisconsin International Raceway (WIR).
 The 2007 event at WIR was rained out, so it was held at 141 Speedway which is the track next closed to Vercauteran's hometown Chilton.
 The 2010 event was held at Road America.
-It began in Vercauteran's hometown dirt track in Chilton before the series' origin.
+It began in Vercauteran's hometown dirt track in Chilton Fairgrounds before the series' origin.
 It has been held at a variety of tracks since then.
 The 25th annual Vercauteran Memorial winner returned to WIR and was won by Tyler Bauknecht (whose family had traveled with the Vercauteran family in the early days of the series).